New & Used Hyundai Elantra: In Depth

-The Elantra comes in three flavors: a four-door sedan, a two-door coupe and a five-door hatchback GT model.
-Now in its fourth generation, the Elantra was 2012's North American Car of the Year.
+The Hyundai Elantra comes in three ways: a four-door sedan, two-door coupe, and a five-door ‘GT’ hatchback.
+It’s currently in its fourth generation and was the 2012 North American Car of the Year

 For more on the current Elantra compact sedan, including photos, details, and full specs and pricing, check our full review pages for the 2013 Hyundai Elantra, or check our comparison of the Elantra vs. the Kia Forte.
 You can also see the Elantra compared to a wider set of competitors here.

 All this has helped Hyundai establish its Elantra as a viable competitor to the stalwarts of the compact class.
 Those include the Honda Civic and Toyota Corolla.
 It also competes against a host of newer compact entries, from the Chevrolet Cruze and Ford Focus to the Dodge Dart, Nissan Sentra, and Volkswagen Golf, and even its Korean sibling, the Kia Forte (newly redesigned for 2014).

 From 1992 to 2000, the first two generations of Hyundai Elantras were, like most Hyundais of the era, inexpensive economy cars.
 After 2000, the Elantra made great strides toward mainstream levels of equipment and quality, including standard front and side airbags, power locks, air conditioning, and power windows.

 Redesigned again in 2007, the last-generation Elantra and the Elantra Touring wagon offered even more room, more powerful and efficient engines, and standard safety features like electronic stability control, brake assist, side curtain airbags, active head restraints, and all-disc anti-lock brakes.
 The modern-day Elantra GT five-door hatchback has replaced the Touring wagon in the current Elantra lineup, however.